chef/automate/components/automate-chef-io/content/docs/client-runs.md

 A node may be present in this table without any associated run history.
 This situation happens when data retention settings erase the most recent run history for such a node.
 In this case, a **no data** icon appears and you will be unable to view any node details.

-The node remains listed as a missing node until deleted from Chef Automate.
+The node remains listed as a missing node until it is deleted from Automate.
-Chef Automate automatically removes any nodes deleted from the Chef Server.
+Automate automatically removes any modes deleted from the Chef Infra Server.

 ## Node Details